A Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Structure Theorem

-\paragraph{Setting up amortized patching costs.} For a point $x \in I(\pi,h)$, let $\pro(x)$ be the \emph{proximity} of $x$, which is defined as the length of the path from $x$ to its parent $p(x)$ in $T$ (the proximity of the root $r$ of $T$ is defined as $\infty$ for convenience).
-With each $x \in I(\pi,h)$ we associate the following coefficients $\alpha_i(x)$ that represent the \emph{amortized expected patching cost} due to $x$ if the level of $h$ is $i$:
+By \Cref{rem:dep_i}, we have that the level $i=i_{a_1}$ of $h$ depends only on $a_1$ and it is independent of $\ba'$.
+With each $x \in I(\pi,h)$ we associate the following coefficients $\alpha_{i,\ba'}(x)$ that represent the \emph{amortized expected patching cost} due to $x$ if the level of $h$ is $i$: